First uploaded June 2, 2019

 Sure, some would cringe at the tree-chopping training and his coal oil lamps, but the smartness of his words face to face with the State, about what to say and what not to say, cannot be anything but top-notch even in high-politics terms.
 We haven't even talked about that true folksy charm embedded within his comic wit yet.
 And his charities, mind you, are for real and not coming from the tax-evading political and social conservative Right, as another boxer's out there might be considered as being.
 Finally, this film is about Parkinson's disease and boxing, boxing being that job where, in the midst of a criticism of the sport as a concussion-inviting one, Ali says: ". . .
 I know you're not concerned about two black fighters' brains being hurt that much, now.
 I know you're not that wrapped up over our brains. . . .
 (You) really worried about my brains, or anybody else's brain? . . .
 (Then what) kind of sport is this when a guy gets in a damn car in your country and go around a damn track and hit a pole and he burn up?
 Don't get on our little sport.
 We don't have nothin' over here no way but a job, and a few of us can't get nothin' unless we can box, and now you want to run that out."

-Here is a film about a boxer as his own manager and as poet and streetwise intellectual who can pin his religion to his neighborhood's condition and aspirations, . . . as against, say, being about a boxer managed by shady people behind him and posing post-success as a charlatan singer, ill-informed preacher, or political leader rambling on about putting people in electric chairs in the name of the Lord or something hideously crappy like that.
+Here is a film about a boxer as his own manager and as poet and streetwise intellectual who can pin his religion to his neighborhood's condition and aspirations, . . . as against, say, being about a boxer managed by shady people behind him and posing post-success as a charlatan singer, ill-informed preacher, or political leader rambling on about putting people in electric chairs or on a firing squad's wall in the name of the Lord or something hideously crappy like that.

 a promotional video for Tim Hecker's new album, Anoyo